rabadiyameet073/Playpower-Labs-Assignment_-Airbnb-Clone-App/README.md

 # Airbnb Clone — Playpower Labs Assignment Submission

-> **Built using [Antigravity by Google DeepMind](https://deepmind.google/technologies/gemini/)** — the AI coding agent inside Google Gemini, accessed via the **Google Gemini free tier (student page)** and **Jio Plan Pro Gemini plan**.
+> **I built all of this using Antigravity by Google** — powered by the **free Gemini Pro plan** claimed using the **Jio card offer** or **student plan**.
 Every component, design token, architecture decision, and prompt in this project was built through AI-native workflows with no prior template code.

 ---